Blog

 More about APIs and FHIR

-As you learn about HL7 standards, you’ll see more information on FHIR based application program interfaces (APIs).
+As you learn about HL7 standards, you’ll see more information on APIs, REST, and FHIR.

 APIs

 Essentially, APIs allow two applications to exchange data—or “talk” to each other.
-Traditional HL7 standards on their own aren’t configured to work with many nonclinical applications, like mobile devices.
-They often use an enterprise interface engine, which works well for exchanging information from one EHR to another, for example, but not well for nonclinical systems.
-The use of APIs allow HL7 messages to transform into data formats other systems can read.
+Traditional HL7 standards on their own aren’t configured to work with many nonclinical applications, like mobile devices or web browsers.

 FHIR